Energy Savings Can Be Fun, But No Need To Turn Off All The Lights

 It's making tracking your electrical data fun.

-Steve Reed, of San Diego, says he signed up for free with OhmConnect.
+Steve Reed of San Diego says he signed up for free with OhmConnect.
 He was eager to see how much his family could cut back on electricity at times when there is a high demand for it in the area.

 Soon, he got a text prompting him to lower use for an hour — from 5 p.m. to 6 p.m. the next day.